moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ### Delta update adding a track

-This example shows catalog for the media sender, Alice, adding a slide track to an established video conference
+This example shows catalog for the media producer adding a slide track to an established video conference

 ~~~json
 {